How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 • LED Lights

-• Wrap battery-operated fairy lights around the base for a magical glow
+• Wrap battery-operated fairy lights around the base for a warm glow

 • Place LED tea lights under clear glass tiers for an ethereal effect

-• Use color-changing lights to match your event theme
+• Use colour-changing lights to match your event theme

 • Floral Accents